 Description

-At the rear, starting from the north end, there is a top-hung timber window lighting the back bedroom, followed by a pair of galvanised water tanks and a multi-paned metal casement window lighting the kitchen in the thatched part.
-A gabled projection with natural slate roof stands beyond this.
-A timber-sheeted door on the north side of this projection is flanked by a fixed metal window of three horizontal panes, with a top-hung timber window on the opposite side.
-The remaining wall face comprises a small top-hung window in the thatched part, a timber-sheeted door giving access to the barn, and a toilet projection with lean-to corrugated iron roof, timber-sheeted door on the north side, and a plain top-hung timber window on the west side.
-Sills are generally of traditional depths on the leading faces, except those lighting the north side of the kitchen and toilet, which are without sills.
-Metal gutters on drive-in hooks serve this side of the building.
+The rear elevation incorporates a top-hung timber window lighting the back bedroom, two galvanised water tanks, and a multi-paned metal casement window lighting the kitchen.
+A gabled projection with natural slate roof extends from this side.
+The timber-sheeted door on the north side of this projection is flanked by a fixed metal window of three horizontal panes, with a top-hung timber window on the opposite side.
+A small top-hung window in the thatched part, a timber-sheeted door providing access to the barn, and a toilet projection with lean-to corrugated iron roof complete this elevation.
+The toilet has a timber-sheeted door on the north side and a plain top-hung timber window on the west side.
+Sills are generally of traditional depths at leading faces, though those lighting the north side of the kitchen and the toilet lack sills.
+Gutters throughout are of metal, carried on drive-in hooks.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.